Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-Description adds no extra meaning beyond what the schema already provides.
+Schema description coverage is 100%, so the description does not need to elaborate on parameters.
+It adds no extra meaning beyond what the schema already provides, resulting in a baseline score.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.